 Secondly, the remaining benefits/training was available in up-sells, some of which were expensive and honestly, because I had mixed experiences with the basic membership, in that I didn’t think that upgrading was warranted.

-Thirdly, I am giving this review as a former top selling AFFILIATE for Clickbank (proof) and as someone who at one point years ago WAS involved in being a vendor for that network and one of the reasons I purchased Clickbank Superstar was to learn more information on becoming a successful vendor if I ever decided to engage in this again.
+Thirdly, I am giving this review as a former top selling AFFILIATE for this network (my Clickbank success story) and as someone who at one point years ago WAS involved in being a vendor for that network and one of the reasons I purchased Clickbank Superstar was to learn more information on becoming a successful vendor if I ever decided to engage in this again.
 In other words, I have a lot of experience with this place on both ends of making money with it (vendor + affiliate).

 Fourth, regarding why I don’t recommend it (I said it was a mixed thing for me), the very basic membership of this program has value and may suite complete beginners seeking to become a first time vendor with this network, but aside from that, the other training I saw, seemed very vague and outdated.